Local Offer Description

 - Social skills groups e.g. focus on turn taking

 - 1 to 1 nurture sessions

 The school has a robust PHSE curriculum which promotes the emotional and social development of all children.
 The school launched its 'values based education program' during the Autumn term 2016.4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

 The school has clear expectations of behaviour from all children which are reinforced in lessons and assemblies.
 Children who find it difficult to conform are supported by an individualised programme of rewards and sanctions.
+When necessary strategies such as individualised behaviour support plans are created to suport behaviou.
 At Hawkedon every day is a new day and a new opportunity to succeed.
 Our school ethos is to accentuate the positive.4.3: What medical support is available in the school for children with SEND?